 Participants must be enrolled in a PhD programme.

 Eksamen / vurdering

 Assessment will be conducted according to the regulations set forth by the Faculty of Social Sciences.

-PhD candidates taking this course must attend a three-day on-campus study programme.
+PhD candidates taking this course must attend a three-day study programme.
 This course requires active participation, and students will be asked to present their doctoral project and produce short, written texts during the course.
 The produced material will be used as a basis for group work and plenary sessions.